ohenley/awesome-ada/README.md

 - [gsh](https://github.com/AdaCore/gsh) - GSH is non interactive POSIX shell for Windows, aimed at GNU software builds.
 2-3 times faster than Cygwin.
 - [gnatcoll-scripts-shell](https://github.com/AdaCore/gnatcoll-core/blob/master/src/gnatcoll-scripts-shell.ads) - GNATCOLL.Scripts.Shell is a simple embeddable scripting language, part of GNATCOLL Core.
 - [analytical-engine](https://github.com/simonjwright/analytical-engine) - An Ada 2012 emulation of Charles Babbage’s Analytical Engine.
+- [a-shell](https://github.com/charlie5/aShell) - A component to aid in writing shell-like applications in Ada.

 #### Programming Languages
 - [para-sail](http://parasail-lang.org/) - ParaSail is a highly parallel experimental language, similar to Go and Erlang.
 Originaly owned by SofCheck (now AdaCore), it is a test project to try new ideas.
 Expandable pointers is a sample feature that is about to be introduced to SPARK and Ada.
 There are in fact 4 experimental languages: ParaSail, Sparkel, Javallel, Parython, all sharing bytecode interpreter and LLVM engine.